Understanding Methadone Abuse

 While methadone is safe and effective when used as prescribed, methadone misuse and addiction is on the rise.
 Our guide will help you learn more about methadone addiction, overdose signs and symptoms, and how to get the help you need for substance use disorders.

-Methadone is a synthetic opioid painkiller used primarily in the treatment of opiate addiction, especially heroin addiction.
+Methadone is used primarily in the United States as part of treatment protocols for opioid addiction.
 However, in the past two decades, methadone has increasingly been prescribed to treat chronic pain that has not responded well to other medications.